-The Stonesoft® VPN Client provides a secure virtual private network (VPN) connection for end-user computers running on Microsoft Windows platforms to a Firewall/VPN gateway on ForcepointTM Next Generation Firewall (Forcepoint NGFW); formerly known as Stonesoft NGFW.
+The Stonesoft VPN Client provides a secure virtual private network (VPN) connection for end-user computers running on Microsoft Windows platforms to a Firewall/VPN gateway on Forcepoint Next Generation Firewall (Forcepoint NGFW).

 The Stonesoft VPN Client protects private information transferring over the Internet and allows verification of the end user's identity.
 Remote end users are able to connect to internal networks securely.
 The Stonesoft VPN Client mainly runs in the background, automatically prompting the end user to authenticate when a VPN is required.